-The publication you’re visiting has chronicled the local, national and international labor movement for more than 115 years.
-Though written for present-day readers, it’s a rich resource for historical research.
-It has gone through several name changes since it was founded.
+The publication whose web site you’re visiting has chronicled the local, national and international labor movement for more than 120 years.
+Though each edition was written for present-day readers, over time the archives have become a rich resource for historical research.
+What most of our readers call “the Labor Press” has gone through several name changes since it was founded.
 It was known as:

 - Portland Labor Press from Sept.
 3, 1900 to Aug.
 28, 1915;